Euclideon/udSDKUnity/README.md

 ![image](https://user-images.githubusercontent.com/28862516/134598278-33bb0947-b4e6-4a1f-ad0c-170b29e16808.png)
 - Projects demo - Example of importing udStream Projects including a uds and POIs into Unity
 ![image](https://user-images.githubusercontent.com/28862516/134598379-9ef3b97d-041f-45df-afef-8c6a6be6c45c.png)
-- DepthOfField - Example of visual effect of using the depth buffer to simlulate camera lens effect
+- DepthOfField - Example of visual effect of using the depth buffer to simulate camera lens effect
 ![image](https://user-images.githubusercontent.com/28862516/134598519-45dc447d-78cc-4674-adb0-a10d99c30695.png)

 Examples of use of the API features are located under Assets/Plugins/EuclideonUdSDK/Scenes